M-e-h-u-l-21/Scholar/README.md

 - **Messaging System**: Direct communication between students and donors for better transparency and support.
 - **Notification System**: Real-time notifications for new messages, donations, and updates.

-## Screenshots

-(Include some screenshots of your app here to give potential users and contributors a visual idea of what the app looks like.)

 ## Installation

 To get a local copy up and running follow these simple steps: